Written by: Tanya Wigmore

 If you're already locked into a contract for HubSpot Marketing Professional or HubSpot Sales Professional tools, you might not have the luxury to choose which email automation feature you're going to use.
-But if you do have some flexibility, here's what you need to know to make the right choice.
+If your organization has both Marketing and Sales Professional or Enterprise you have the luxury of choice!
+Here's what you need to know to make the right choice.

 There are two types of personalization to address: